 Air travel in the Philippines

 Major airports in the Philippines include Ninoy Aquino International Airport in Manila, Clark International Airport near Angeles, Mactan-Cebu International Airport in Cebu and Subic Bay International Airport in Subic Bay.
-The national air carrier is Philippine Airlines, which is the oldest commercial airline in Asia.
+Philippine Airlines is the national air carrier and the oldest commercial airline in Asia.